Taxes

 We hope you’ve found the information we’ve shared about charitable giving in retirement to be beneficial.
 It’s amazing how much of a difference you can make through these charitable giving strategies.

-Investment advisory services offered through Modern Wealth Management, LLC, an SEC Registered Investment Adviser.
+Investment advisory services offered through Modern Wealth Management, Inc., a Registered Investment Adviser.

-The views expressed represent the opinion of Modern Wealth Management an SEC Registered Investment Adviser.
+The views expressed represent the opinion of Modern Wealth Management a Registered Investment Advisor.
 Information provided is for illustrative purposes only and does not constitute investment, tax, or legal advice.
 Modern Wealth Management does not accept any liability for the use of the information discussed.
 Consult with a qualified financial, legal, or tax professional prior to taking any action.